dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 On top of the physical world, we have constructed technology that facilitates instantaneous communication, starting with the telegraph.
-This has rapidly progress, giving us the phone system, the early internet and culminates in nearly superconnected networks of optical cable.
+This has rapidly progressed, giving us the phone system, the early internet and culminates in nearly superconnected networks of optical cable.
 The world is well aware this means the digital world is more relevant than the physical.
 What we're not ready for is the pure